-- argument: a sequence of propositions. - all but the final proposition are called premises - the last statement is the conclusion - argument is valid if the premises imply the conclusion - with premises $p_1, p_2, ..., p_n$ and conclusion is q then $(p_1 \land p_2 \land ... \land p_n) \rightarrow q$ is a tautology - inference rules are all simple arguments used to construct more complex argument forms
+- A argument in propositional logic is a sequence of propositions.
+All but the final proposition are called premises.
+The last statement is the conclusion. - The argument is valid if the premises imply the conclusion.
+An argument form is an argument that is valid no matter what propositions are substituted into its propositional variables. - If the premises are $p_1, p_2, ..., p_n$ and the conclusion is q then $(p_1 \land p_2 \land ... \land p_n) \rightarrow q$ is a tautology. - Inference rules are all argument simple argument forms that will be used to construct more complex argument forms.